 See: Grand Central Station

 After my photography class, I met Mandy at Grand Central Station and we tripped the lights fantastic from 5th Avenue to Brooklyn Promenade.
+New York is famous also as the best place to get tattooed: whether you live here or you’re visiting, find the best Brooklyn tattoo shop, choose the right tattoo artist for you and finally get the desired tattoo.

 Eat: Lombardi’s Pizza, the first in New York City